arachnetech/homebridge-mqttthing/README.md

 `offValue` - configure a specific Boolean false or *off* value (optional)

+When `onValue` and `offValue` are configured, by default any other value received on the _get_ topic will be ignored.
+To treat unrecognized received values as off, set `otherValueOff: true`.

 `onlineValue` - configure a specific value representing that an accessory is online (received through `getOnline`).
 If not specified, the configured *on* value will be used to represent an online state (i.e. `onValue` if configured, otherwise **1** with `integerValue: true` or **true** with `integerValue: false`).

 In mqttthing versions before 1.0.23, receiving any value not matching the configured 'on value' for a Boolean characteristic turned it off.
 From 1.0.23, the received message must match the offValue to turn off a characteristic.